Malick-Taky/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9- The file 9-times_tables is a function that prints the 9 times table, starting with 0.

 	* Prototype: void times_table(void);

+10- The file 10-add.c is a function that adds two integers and returns the result.
+	* Prototype: int add(int, int);